cockroachdb/docs/v22.1/cockroach-cert.md

 - [Managing CockroachDB security certificates with HashiCorp Vault](manage-certs-vault.html).

 {{site.data.alerts.callout_info}}
-The ability to rapidly and locally generate private key/public certificate pairs is handy for development, but careful management of security certificates is an essential component of cluster security, and performing these tasks with a cloud-native tool such as Google Cloud Platform's Certificate Authority Service (CAS) offers many security advantages.
+The ability to rapidly and locally generate private key/public certificate pairs is important for development, but careful management of security certificates is an essential component of cluster security, and performing these tasks with a cloud-native tool such as Google Cloud Platform's Certificate Authority Service (CAS) offers many security advantages.

 {{site.data.alerts.end}}

-The CLI offers the following functionality:
+You can use the CLI to:

 - Generate a root certificate authority (CA) certificate for your cluster, and use it to sign public certificates.
 - Generate key pair for use by a CockroachDB node.